Uniforms of the British Army: No. 2: Service dress (temperate parade uniform)

-Every regular army soldier is issued with one suit of No.2 dress.
+Every regular army soldier is issued with one suit of No. 2 dress.
 In general, issue of this order of dress to units of the Army Reserves is to all officers and SNCOs with pools of khaki uniforms being held by units for use by corporals and below.

-In the ceremonial form of No.2 dress, the headdress is the same as that worn with No.1 dress, with the exceptions of the Brigade of Gurkhas (who wear the slouch hat); and of officers of The Queen's Royal Hussars who wear their "tent hat" (the only headdress worn without a cap badge or other distinction).
-On 'informal parades' officers in Nos 2 or 6 dress may wear a peaked khaki cap (which may also be worn with Nos 4, 7, 12, 13 and 14 dress); this item is not generally issued to other ranks (who would wear the beret or equivalent on these occasions) except those in HCMR and King's Troop RHA.
+In the ceremonial form of No. 2 dress, the headdress is the same as that worn with No. 1 dress, with the exceptions of the Brigade of Gurkhas (who wear the slouch hat); and of officers of The Queen's Royal Hussars who wear their "tent hat" (the only headdress worn without a cap badge or other distinction).

+On "informal parades" officers in Nos 2 or 6 dress may wear a peaked khaki cap (which may also be worn with Nos 4, 7, 12, 13 and 14 dress); this item is not generally issued to other ranks (who would wear the beret or equivalent on these occasions) except those in HCMR and King's Troop RHA.
+Properly named, this is called the 'Service Dress Cap'.
+The Khaki Cap is an officer’s private purchase item for use primarily with Service Dress on informal parades.
+Its association with Barrack Dress is a secondary one: in many units a Cap Field Service (side hat) is preferred for Barrack Dress.
+This is also a private purchase item.
+The only Regiments that wear a Forage Cap of any description but do not regularly include a Service Dress Hat as an article of Service Dress are the Queen’s Royal Hussars and the Brigade of Ghurkas.
+(Of course 'bereted' regiments and Corps (eg the Parachute Regiment, AAC) do not wear caps of any description.)

 Another item of headwear authorized (but not provided) for optional wear on informal parades in Nos 2 or 6 dress is the side cap; it may also optionally be worn with Nos 4, 6, 7, 10, 11, 13 and 14 dress.